Indo-Pakistani war of 1947–1948: Accession of Kashmir

-Following the rebellions in the Poonch and Mirpur area and the Pakistan-backed Pashtun tribal intervention from the Khyber Pakhtunkhwa, the Maharaja asked for Indian military assistance.
+Following the rebellions in the Poonch and Mirpur area and the Pakistan-backed Pashtun tribal invasion from the North-West Frontier Province, the Maharaja asked for Indian military assistance.
 India set the condition that Kashmir must accede to India for it to receive assistance.
 The Maharaja complied, and the Government of India recognised the accession of the princely state to India.
 Indian troops were sent to the state to defend it.
 The Jammu & Kashmir National Conference volunteers aided the Indian Army in its campaign to drive out the Pathan invaders.

 Pakistan refused to recognise the accession of Kashmir to India, claiming that it was obtained by "fraud and violence."
 Governor General Mohammad Ali Jinnah ordered his Army Chief General Douglas Gracey to move Pakistani troops to Kashmir at once.
 However, the Indian and Pakistani forces were still under a joint command, and Field Marshal Auchinleck prevailed upon him to withdraw the order.
 With its accession to India, Kashmir became legally Indian territory, and the British officers could not a play any role in an inter-Dominion war.
-The Pakistan army made available arms, ammunition and supplies to the rebel forces who were dubbed the 'Azad Army'.
-Pakistani army officers 'conveniently' on leave and the former officers of the Indian National Army were recruited to command the forces.
+The Pakistan Army made available arms, ammunition, and supplies to the rebel forces who were dubbed the "Azad Army".
+Pakistan Army officers "conveniently" on leave and the former officers of the Indian National Army were recruited to command the forces.